Quality Care & Patient Safety at Fairview Hospital

 Providing excellence in clinical care is an organizational priority at Berkshire Health Systems.
 Measuring our performance in quality and safety standards give us a way to rate our performance in comparison to other hospitals, state or national trends, and different departments within the organization.

 Hospital Quality Measures are standards of treatment that result in proven benefits when applied to patients.
-Currently, our health system is monitoring measures for patients with Acute Myocardial Infarction, Heart Failure, Pneumonia, and the Surgical Care Improvement Project.
+Currently Fairview Hospital is monitoring measures for patients with Perinatal Care, Heart Failure, Tobacco Treatment, Influenza Vaccination and Emergency Department Throughput.
 These measurements are now widely publicized at major web sites sponsored by the Centers for Medicare and Medicaid Services (CMS) and The Joint Commission.

 Through data management processes, we are able to collect, analyze and report data to determine our level of performance and patient care throughout our hospitals.